cmda-bt/fe-course-21-22/week-1.md

 ### In-class exercises

 * Desk research about Progressive Enhancement
-* Document your findings in the repo (Progressive Enhancement)
+* Document your findings of Progressive Enhancement in your repo.
+You can do so by navigating to the WIKI section of your repo, click on; "create the first page" and document your findings there.
+The title is; <b>Front-end Week 1: Progressive Enhancement Findings</b>
 * Write down all your resources in APA format - please use a apa generator
 * Create Folder structure for your Front-end feature